China Chengxin Credit Rating Group

 The company is one of the few major credit rating agencies currently operating in China.

+According to CCXI's announcement, China Chengxin International Credit Rating Co., Ltd is 30% owned by Moody's Corporation via Moody's China (B.V.I.)
+Limited, and 70% owned by Beijing Zhixiang Information Management Consulting Co., Ltd, which is believed as ultimately owned by Mr. Mao Zhenhua and his family through a complex holding structure.

 China Chengxin Credit Management Co.
-Ltd. went to Hong Kong to set up its subsidiary, China Chengxin (Asia Pacific) Credit Ratings Company Limited, which received the Type Ten License from Hong Kong Securities and Futures Commission on 28 June 2012, thus became the first Chinese credit rating company going out of the Chinese mainland to do credit rating business in the international capital markets.
+Ltd. went to Hong Kong to set up its subsidiary, China Chengxin (Asia Pacific) Credit Ratings Company Limited, which received the Type Ten License from Hong Kong Securities and Futures Commission on 28 June 2012 and was an internationalization attempt after Dagong Global's expansion into the United States in 2010, which was considered eventually failed partially for political causes.

 China Chengxin Credit Rating Group has branches and subsidiaries operating in Beijing, Shanghai, Hong Kong, Shenzhen, Fujian, Wuhan, Shandong, Liaoning, Tianjin, Jiangsu, Zhejiang, Shanxi and Shaanxi.
+In 2024, the number of CCXI's existing offices are 5, namely Beijing, Shanghai, Wuhan, Shenzhen and Hong Kong.

+In 2023, Yan Yan the long serving president of CCXI was replaced while remaining as Chairman.